 - Structures, processes and systems to support good governance and management were clearly set out, understood and effective.
-The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities. - Leaders had established proper policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.
+The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - There were regular meetings held to support governance systems.
+We saw evidence from minutes of meetings that allowed for lessons to be learned and shared following significant events and complaints. - Staff were clear on their roles and accountabilities - Leaders had established proper policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.